JeroenAdam/JeroenAdam/README.md

 ### About me

-I'm an IT generalist, self-taught software developer, living aboard my sailboat in Salé, Morocco and at the age of 42.<br />
 +10y. employed in enterprise IT, prior to that self-employed (consumer IT) and part-time teaching IT.<br />

 My skills:<br />